-2 There are at least four other CMB interferometers planned for observations in the next two years: VSA (Cambridge University), DASI (U of Chicago), CBI (Caltech) and Tenerife (Jodrell Bank).
+&lt;sup>2 There are at least four other CMB interferometers planned for observations in the next two years: VSA (Cambridge University), DASI (U of Chicago), CBI (Caltech) and Tenerife (Jodrell Bank).

-3 Details relating an interferometer response to the CMB power spectrum is outlined in White, 1997 [3].
+&lt;sup>3 Details relating an interferometer response to the CMB power spectrum is outlined in White, 1997 [3].

-4 The distance between two antennae in an interferometer is called the baseline.
+&lt;sup>4 The distance between two antennae in an interferometer is called the baseline.

-3 Optics
+3 Optics and Antenna Parameters

-Each MINT antenna consists of a classical Cassegrain optics with a 5° conical shield that guides radiation from secondary scattering to the sky.
+Each MINT antenna consists of a classical Cassegrain optics with a $5^{\circ}$ conical shield that guides radiation from secondary scattering to the sky.
 The top edge of the cone is rolled with radius of a few wavelengths to reduce diffraction from the edge of the shield itself.
 (See Figure 1a)

-Cassegrain System: The usual parabolic reflector antenna, with a feed at the focus, does not allow much control over the aperture5 power distribution except for what is achievable by changing the focal length of the parabola.
+Cassegrain System: The usual parabolic reflector antenna, with a feed at the focus, does not allow much control over the aperture power distribution except for what is achievable by changing the focal length of the parabola.
 The Cassegrain system, consisting of two reflecting surfaces -- a concave parabolic main dish and a convex hyperbolic secondary - has an extra degree of freedom to control the aperture field distribution.
-One could, for example, reshape both the secondary and the main reflector to change the power distribution on the antenna, but still maintain the required phase distribution [8] 6.
+One could, for example, reshape both the secondary and the main reflector to change the power distribution on the antenna, but still maintain the required phase distribution [9] .

 In general, Cassegrain antennae have shorter main reflector focal lengths, and hence are more compact than conventional parabolic reflectors, but suffer performance degradation due to substantial interference from the secondary mirror.
 Additional benefits of Cassegrain system include the ability to place the feed at a convenient location, and to reduce spillover and side-lobe radiation.
 Usually, the size of the secondary must be at least a few wavelengths in diameter (d) to serve as an efficient reflector.
 However, it must be small enough to reduce "shadowing" that degrades the gain of the antenna.
-Thus, the main reflector or primary is usually large compared to the secondary (D >> d, usually D is greater than 50 λ), with antenna gain7 of 40 dB or greater.
+Thus, the main reflector or primary is usually large compared to the secondary (D >> d, usually D is greater than $50\lambda$ ), with antenna gain of 40 dB or greater.

 Equivalent parabola: One can understand and relate the performance of Cassegrain antennae to that of a singleparabolic reflectors by using the concept of equivalent parabola.
 The composite system of primary and secondary mirrors is now replaced by an equivalent focusing surface (shown as a dashed line in Figure 1b).
 Using simple ray tracing or geometric optics, the equivalent focusing surface is just a paraboloid with equivalent focal length, F. The distance, F, is measured from the paraboloid vertex and the real focal point (where the feed resides).
 The boundary of this paraboloid is defined by the intersection between incoming rays parallel to the antenna axis and the extension of diverging rays from the real focal point.
-F is generally longer8 than f, the focal length of the primary.
-A parabolic reflector with a long focal length has less taper in its aperture field distribution and has better scanning performance (less loss in gain as the feed is moved off axis) [15].
-Hence, a Cassegrain system, being equivalent to a parabolic reflector of longer focal length, has the advantage of being compact (shorter f), while maintaining the RF performance of a system with longer F. In other words, the Cassegrain arrangement of a secondary over a primary "magnifies" the parabolic primary9.
-The scanning performance or focal plane (aperture) aberrations of MINT antennae are analyzed in part 5.
+F is generally longer than f, the focal length of the primary.
+A parabolic reflector with a long focal length has less taper in its aperture field distribution and has better scanning performance (less loss in gain as the feed is moved off axis) [17].
+Hence, a Cassegrain system, being equivalent to a parabolic reflector of longer focal length, has the advantage of being compact (shorter f), while maintaining the RF performance of a system with longer F. In other words, the Cassegrain arrangement of a secondary over a primary "magnifies" the parabolic primary.

-4 Antenna Parameters

-The Cassegrain geometry is described completely by four independent parameters [11].
+Antenna Parameters: The Cassegrain geometry is described completely by four independent parameters [12].
 The following four parameters are chosen to define the Cassegrain system (See Figure 1c):

-Main reflector or Primary diameter, DPrimary focal length, fDistance of feed behind primary or Back focal distance, zHalf-angle subtended by secondary, θ_s
+Main reflector or Primary diameter, DPrimary focal length, fDistance of feed behind primary or Back focal distance, zHalf-angle subtended by secondary, $\theta_s$